Home About Blog Tech and Gear Species Accounts Resources

-Greetings, I am JB and I am a field biologist working in the Northen Great Plains(NGP) of North America.
+Greetings, I am J, a field biologist working in the Northen Great Plains(NGP) of North America.
 I originate from the east coast of the US and moved into the NGP over a decade ago.
 I have a degree in Fisheries and Wildlife Science and slowly working on one in Rangeland Science.
-I like to camp and hike when I can.
-Avid supporter of public lands.
-My goal is to share information about conservation work in the NGP and what it is like working as a field biologist.

 What are the Northern Great Plains(NGP)?